turbobabr/sketch-devtools-assistant/README.md

 - XCode
 - MacVim

-Without this app installed all the listed editors will not work with the `Jump To Code` feature of DevTool.
+Without this app installed all the listed editors will not work with the `Jump To Code` feature of DevTools.

 ## Running plugins & scripts from an external application